 Version name Description LPVR-CAD LPVR-CAD is our solution for location-based VR, to enable large scale tracking volumes.
 It combines data from a headset IMU and an optical tracking system to output low-latency, accurate 6-DOF information.
-LPVR-CAD additionally supports VIVE handcontrollers.
+LPVR-CAD additionally supports VIVE hand controllers.
 LPVR-DUO LPVR-DUO is our in-vehicle VR/AR tracking solution.
 It uses two IMUs, one attached to the headset and one attached to the vehicle itself.

-NOTE: Both versions are based on the same driver infrastructure.
-Therefore, most parts of this manual, except where noted otherwise, apply to both system versions.
+NOTE: Although both versions are based on the same driver infrastructure, this manual specifically applies to LPVR-CAD.